Arjun4522/ThreatDNA/README.md

 ### Go Backend Tests
 1.  **Prerequisites:**
     *   [Go](https://golang.org/doc/install) installed.
-    *   Docker and Docker Compose (for integration tests that rely on Kafka/DB).
+    *   Docker and Docker Compose (for integration tests that rely on DB).

 2.  **Run Tests:**
     Navigate to the project root directory and run: